Easy Tips for Zero-Waste Costumes

-Whether you decide to do a DIY Halloween costume, or recreate a look from thrift store finds, try these ideas for a more sustainable Halloween costume:
+Whether you decide to do a DIY Halloween costume or recreate a look from thrift store finds, try these tips for a more low-waste Halloween costume:

 • Upcycling: Use old clothing or materials you already have to create a unique costume.
 For example, turn old clothes into a zombie costume or a scarecrow outfit.